imranhsayed/headless-cms/readme.txt

 == Description ==

 A WordPress plugin that adds following features to use WordPress as a headless CMS with any front-end environment using REST API
+This plugin provides multiple features and you can use the one's that is relevant to your front-end application.

 == Features ==